 The German Shepherd

-Versatile and capable the German Shepherd’s role diversified with the decline in need of herding dogs.
-Used in police work, the military, as a guard dog, rescuer and guide the German Shepherd excels in all.
+Selectively bred to produce the ultimate herding dog.
+The German Shepherd dog was developed to be athletic, intelligent, and loyal.
+Versatile and capable, the German Shepherd’s role diversified with the decline in need of herding dogs.
+Used in police work, the military, as a guard dog, rescuer, and guide, the German Shepherd, excels in all.

 The Border Collie